dancoyle21/frotz/README.md

 * system calls used by the C program must be supported by the loader;
 * the C program must be statically linked, there can be no dynamic libraries;
 * no multithreading;
-* the program must use entirely position-independent code.
+* the program must use entirely position-independent code;
-* the program can't use SSE2 instructions, TempleOS doesn't support them.
+* the program can't use SSE2 instructions, TempleOS doesn't support them;
 * the size of the heap is restricted by the loader.

+This is not a port.
+It's more like an application compatiblity layer.

 # Why?